W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/viii-the-meaning-of-the-last-judgement/index.md

 {% if showCommentary %}
 ::: details Commentary
 (1–2) God cannot be involved in the Last judgment because it is a correction for an error which He does not even know about.
-(Wapnick, A.V.I., p.
+(Wapnick, AVI, p.
 241.)

 (3–6) At this final awakening we stand at the threshold of Heaven and look back at all the things we thought had been real, the entire span of time and space.
 We realize at last that everything we have made is false, and all that remains is the truth as God created it.
-(Wapnick, A.V.I., p.242.)
+(Wapnick, AVI, p.242.)

 (7–8) The individual process of learning right-minded judgments is what is referred to here.
 As this is learned and we accept the Atonemnt for ourselves, the vacillations between the ego and the Holy Spirit cease, so that our judgments are only those of the Holy Spirit.
-(Wapnick, A.V.I., p.242.)
+(Wapnick, AVI, p.242.)
 :::
 {% endif %}